INTERNATIONAL SOCIETY OF AIR SAFETY INVESTIGATORS (ISASI) |

 In addition, the following are offered to the winner(s) of the scholarship.

-The student must complete the application form and submit it to ISASI with their paper by April 30th of the current year.
+The student must complete the application form (and associated checklist) and submit it to ISASI with their paper by April 30th of the current year.

 The papers will be judged on their content, original thinking, logic and clarity of expression.
 The Judges decision will be final.